-It is important that the quantity of HCO3 (bicarbonate) in the supply water is established by means of water analysis.
+It is important that the quantity of HCO_3^- (bicarbonate) in the supply water is established by means of water analysis.
 Bicarbonate has a buffering effect on the pH value and affects the operation of the acid dosing control in the dosing unit:

-- An optimum quantity of HCO3 in the supply water helps to ensure that plants receive irrigation water with a reliable and accurate pH value via the dosing unit.
-The correct pH value of the irrigation water is necessary for the good take up of fertilisers by the plant. - An excessively low quantity of HCO3 causes the pH control to become unstable. - An (excessively) high amount of $HCO_3$ leads to an (excessively) slow chemical reaction in the mixing tank.
-Dosing acid neutralises $HCO_3$ , with a quantity of $CO_2$ (carbon dioxide) being generated.
-This $CO_2$ must be released from the irrigation water in the open mixing tank via contact with the ambient air.
-The greater the quantity of $HCO_3$ , the longer before the neutralisation reaction is completed.
-If the reaction is not completed within the exposure time in the mixing tank, a problem arises: the unit will indeed be supplying irrigation water with the desired pH, but there will still be $CO_2$ in it.
-In the closed irrigation line this $CO_2$ cannot be released into the ambient air, and reaches the plant.
-There it will be released into the ambient air, causing the pH to rise.
+- An optimum quantity of HCO3- in the supply water helps to ensure that plants receive irrigation water with a reliable and accurate pH value via the dosing unit.
+The correct pH value of the irrigation water is necessary for the good take up of fertilisers by the plant. - An excessively low quantity of HCO3- causes the pH control to become unstable. - An (excessively) high amount of HCO_3^- leads to an (excessively) slow chemical reaction in the mixing tank.
+Dosing acid neutralises HCO_3^- , with a quantity of CO_2 (carbon dioxide) being generated.
+This CO_2 must be released from the irrigation water in the open mixing tank via contact with the ambient air.
+The greater the quantity of HCO_3^- , the longer before the neutralisation reaction is completed.
+If the reaction is not completed within the exposure time in the mixing tank, a problem arises: the unit will indeed be supplying irrigation water with the desired pH, but there will still be CO_2 in it.
+In the closed irrigation line this CO_2 cannot be released into the ambient air, causing the pH to rise.
 In this case, the pH at the plants will not therefore be the same as the pH that was set on the unit.

-The table below shows the limit values for the quantity of $HCO_3$ and the qualification of the supply water.
-In some cases, the quantity of $HCO_3$ in the water is also displayed as calcium carbonate ( $CaCO_3$ ), in which case it is usually quoted in mg/l.
+The table below shows the limit values for the quantity of HCO_3^- and the qualification of the supply water.
+In some cases, the quantity of HCO_3^- in the water is also displayed as calcium carbonate (CaCO3), in which case it is usually quoted in mg/l.
 The corresponding values are included in the table.